HandsOnDataViz/chartjs-templates/scatter-chart/README.md

 ## See also

-See **Scatter Chart with CSV Data** chapter in DataVizForAll: https://datavizforall.org/scatter-chart-with-csv-data.html
+See **Scatter Chart with CSV Data** chapter in handsondataviz: https://handsondataviz.org/scatter-chart-with-csv-data.html